margierain/bc-6-Inventory-Management/README.md

 ### Conclusion

 This is an Andela assigned project  to put  my skill on the runway  for both  learning process and evaluation purposes.
-You can finally view it ok
+You can finally view on